MiDAS Drivers Guidance Information

 Drivers must also be able to read a number plate at 20 metres, and their eyesight will be tested before the start of the driving assessment.

 Drivers under 70 years-old, who have “D” or “D1” on their licence (or “A” on old style Green licences issued prior to 1990) are entitled to drive a minibus.
 There are however restrictions for some drivers, and a car driving licence does not automatically entitle anyone to drive a minibus.
-For more guidance, please see the Hampshire County Council Community Transport Factsheet Renewing Your Licence if You Drive a Minibus or the DVLA guidance.
+For more guidance, please see the Hampshire County Council’s Renewing a Driving Licence (Factsheet 2) or the DVLA guidance.

 Drivers over the age of 70 do not automatically retain the “D1” category but must apply to renew this with the DVLA providing a “D4” medical examination form filled in by a doctor (Renew your driving licence if you’re 70 or over).

 Drivers who passed their test after 1 January 1997 and have category B only on their licence can drive a minibus if: